Psychosis | Medical Council of Canada

 (list not exhaustive)

-1. Psychotic disorders (e.g., schizophrenia , schizoaffective disorder)
+1. Psychotic disorders (e.g., schizophrenia, schizoaffective disorder)

-3. Substance induced psychotic disorder (e.g., corticosteroids, cocaine)
+3. Substance/medication-induced psychotic disorder (e.g., corticosteroids, cocaine)

 Key Objectives